 In 1988, Earles handed over the running duties at the track to his grandson, W. Clay Campbell, but the process of continual improvement remained.
 In 1999 pit road was reconfigured to extend from the entrance of turn 3 to the exit of turn 2, eliminating the need for a separate pit lane on the backstretch, which had always been unpopular with drivers and teams.
 Modern garages were built in their place, while the infield also boasts state-of-the-art medical and media facilities.

-In 2004, the Frances acquired total ownership of the facility through their International Speedway Corporation in a $200 million sale, with W. Clay Campbell remaining in place as the track's President.
+In 2004, the Frances acquired total ownership of the facility through their International Speedway Corporation (now part of NASCAR) in a $200 million sale, with W. Clay Campbell remaining in place as the track's President.
 The same year, the 28-year-old concrete surface began to break up, with the April event red flagged while repairs were made after a chunk of track broke free and wedged in the nose of Jeff Gordon's car.
 The track was completely resurfaced later that year, with the two grooves of concrete extended by about 100 feet past the exit point of the turns.
 SAFER barriers were installed at the same time.